Hashtag Web3 / Updated

 Geographic and Economic Positioning

-- 2-3 weeks of processing time
+- Processing times of 2-3 weeks

-- Billions of dollars in friction costs annually
+- Billions in annual friction costs

 Regional Financial Hub Ambitions